Digital Minimalism: Choosing a Focused Life in a Noisy World, Cal Newport (2019)

 Other practices the author recommends in this chapter include:

-In the concluding pages of the book, the author encourages readers to "Join the Attention Resistance" as part of his broader message advocating for a mindful and intentional approach to technology use.
+The book concludes with a call to "Join the Attention Resistance," reinforcing Newport's advocacy for mindful technology use.
 The idea behind joining the Attention Resistance is actively resisting the constant pull of digital distractions and take back control over one's attention.
-Cal Newports provides multiple practices to resist against such distractions:
+Newport offers five concrete practices for maintaining this resistance: